I Tried Making Corn Potage Soup with Umaibo Puffcorn

 The final step

-Take the bowl out from the microwave and enjoy the corn potage soup!
+Lastly, take the bowl out of the oven and enjoy it!

-The corn potage soup was well seasoned with salt and I ate it deliciously, but the soup lacked a rich flavor.
+The resulting corn potage soup was well seasoned, and I could eat it deliciously until the last drop.